phase2/grunt-drupal-tasks/CONFIG.md

 This documents all configuration options for Drupal Grunt Build and Testing Tasks.
 These options are defined in the Gruntconfig.json file.

+For an example of many options, see Gruntconfig.json in the example directory.

 ## Core

 ### config.srcPaths.drupal